jwcn97/Parkinson-Disease-Repository/README.md

 5. Everything in `Notebooks` is ignored.
 6. Copies of Ken's `resources` folder in Chin Yang's testgrounds are ignored.
 7. The old web app folder is ignored.
+8. The `Archives` folder is a locally stored folder of a copy of everything previously in the repository.